Ludwig Augustinsson: Werder Bremen

 On 30 January 2017, Werder Bremen announced the signing of Augustinsson for the forthcoming 2017–18 Bundesliga season.
 In August 2018, upon his return from holidays after the 2018 FIFA World Cup, he agreed a contract extension with Werder Bremen.

 On 6 July 2020, Werder Bremen played 1.
 FC Heidenheim in the second leg of the Bundesliga relegation playoff, having tied the first leg 0–0.
 In the 90+4th minute, Augustinsson scored to give Werder Bremen a 2–1 lead.
 They match ended 2–2, and Bremen stayed in the Bundesliga on away goals.

 Sevilla

 Augustinsson moved to La Liga club Sevilla in August 2021.

 Loan to Aston Villa

 On 11 July 2022, Augustinsson joined Premier League club Aston Villa on a season-long loan, with the English club having the option to make the transfer permanent at the end of the loan.
 Augustinsson made his debut for Aston Villa on 2 October 2022, an away Premier League draw against Leeds United, starting the match due to an injury to Lucas Digne.
 Augustinsson himself, however, would suffer a hamstring injury in the first half of the match and was substituted.

+Loan to Anderlecht

+Augustinsson again departed Sevilla on loan in August 2023, joining Belgian Pro League club Anderlecht for the 2023–24 season.

+Anderlecht

+On 6 August 2024, Anderlecht announced they had permanently signed Augustinsson from Sevilla on a three-year deal.

+On 17 August 2024, he scored his first goal for Anderlecht, in a 3–1 away win against KV Mechelen.